 Regional Indian Cooking: Simple and Healthy Ayurvedic Recipes, written by Ajoy Joshi and Alison Roberts, highlights the five main regions of India in 120 easy-to-follow dishes.
 I am sharing a recipe for Tali Murghi (Fried Chicken) and other specialties found in the book include Phanthar Jhole (Bengali-Style Lamb with Coconut) from East India, Murgh Khubani (Chicken with Apricots) from North India, Nandu Kari Kozhambu (Crab Curry) from South India, Kanda Vada (Onion Pakoras) from West India, and Shahi Tukra (Bread and Butter Pudding) from Central India.

 Disclosure: I received a copy of this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided according to region (North India, South India, East India, West India, and Central India), then arranged based on course (Starters, Main Dishes, Accompaniments, and Desserts).
 The recipes are also individually listed in the table of contents for easy reference.